 Property owners are responsible for the maintenance of household drains up to the point where they connect into the kerb and channel.

 Some areas within our municipality are at risk of flooding.
-Flood studies have been carried out on most of our major water courses to determine the likely extend of flooding in the event of a severe storm.
+Flood studies continue to be carried out on our major water courses to determine the likely extent of flooding in the event of a severe storm.

 While general flooding enquiries may be made by contacting our Customer Service team, specific information relating to individual properties cannot be provided in this way.
 This is because flooding may affect adjoining properties quite differently, for example, there are several blocks of units within the City of Greater Geelong where only one unit is subject to flooding.

 To apply for specific flooding information for a property, you need to complete a building information request form.
 A copy of the property title which includes a plan showing the location of the property, together with a signed Plan of Subdivision including all pages, are required for this application.